Nanohana (manga): Critical response

 Published just three months after the Fukushima disaster, Nanohana is noted as among the first creative works to address the disaster.
 Though it was preceded by the manga Ano-hi kara no Manga (あの日からのマンガ) by Kotobuki Shiriagari, Hagio's fame and reputation as an artist influenced other manga artists to depict the subject in their works.

 The series received generally positive reviews during its initial serialization in Monthly Flowers.
-The collected edition of the series received positive reviews from the Mainichi Shinbun, the Yomiuri Shinbun, and The Asahi Shimbun, with the Mainichi Shinbun praising the ability of manga to respond quickly to social issues.
+The collected edition of the series received positive reviews from the Mainichi Shinbun, the Yomiuri Shimbun, and The Asahi Shimbun, with the Mainichi Shinbun praising the ability of manga to respond quickly to social issues.
 This largely positive reception has been compared to the public response to the manga series Oishinbo, which was placed on indefinite hiatus following controversies that arose when the series began to address the disaster.
 Critics who had a mixed or negative perception of Nanohana have cited the "overly hasty treatment of the topic" or the inappropriate nature of the message of hope it conveys.